rhbrady/CodeU-Spring-2018/README.md

 # Step 5: Use the web app!

 Visit `http://localhost:8080/ChatApp/` in your browser.
 You should see the homepage of the chat app!

+# Step 6: Make a change!

+- Bring down the existing server by pressing `ctrl+c` in the console running Jetty.
+- Modify a `.java` or `.jsp` file.
+If you change a `.java` file, don't forget to recompile!
+- Delete the old `ChatApp` folder from the Jetty `webapps` directory.
+- Copy your working `ChatApp` folder into the Jetty `webapps` directory.
+- Run Jetty again.
+- Refresh your browser to see your changes!